uma66/airflow-1/docs/apache-airflow-providers-google/operators/cloud/cloud_storage_transfer_service.rst

 - as an :class:`~datetime.time` object

-If you want to create a job transfer that copies data from AWS S3 then you must have a connection configured.
-Information about configuration for AWS is available: :doc:`apache-airflow-providers-amazon:connections/aws`
+If you want to create a job transfer that copies data from AWS S3 or Azure Blob Storage then you must have a connection configured.
-The selected connection for AWS can be indicated by the parameter ``aws_conn_id``.
+Information about configuration for AWS is available: :doc:`apache-airflow-providers-amazon:connections/aws` The selected connection for AWS can be indicated by the parameter ``aws_conn_id``.
+Information about configuration for Azure is available: :docs:`apache-airflow-providers-microsoft-azure/connections/azure` The selected connection for Azure can be indicated by the parameter ``azure_conn_id``.

 For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_storage_transfer_service.CloudDataTransferServiceCreateJobOperator`.